HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Very young and small plants may need to be repotted once a year or so until they reach a mature size and their growth slows.

-The Sentry Palm (H. belmoreana) will need a deep pot, and both varieties should be firmed / packed into their new homes by compacting the fresh compost around the root ball.
-A bit like tucking kids up at night, the roots like to be snug, but don't overdo it and suffocate them.
+The Sentry Palm (H. belmoreana) will need a deep pot, and both species should be firmed/packed into their new homes by compacting down the fresh compost around the root ball.
+It's like tucking kids up at night; the roots like to be snug but don't overdo it.

-We just use standard potting compost you can buy from any good store.
+I use standard potting compost that you can buy from any good store.
 They're not too fussy.
-Do avoid anything too heavy or too sandy which won't hold water.
+Avoid anything too heavy that would hold too much water and equally avoid anything too open, as this won't hold sufficient water for a large plant.

 Pruning Tip - To prevent accidental stem damage always remove dead growth with a pair of sharp scissors rather than trying to pull it away.